-The rear brake pedal can be adjusted for static height and for travel before braking begins.
-The pedal's static height (position before being pushed) is adjusted via a bolt on the pedal's backside.
-After making the static height adjustment, the pedal's engagement point should be adjusted to rider preference.
-The engagement point is adjusted by loosing the locknut on the top of the clevis and then turning the master cylinder push shaft in or out.
+The rear brake pedal can be adjusted by loosening the locknut on the top of the clevis and then turning the master cylinder push shaft in or out.
 After adjusting, be sure the clevis locknut is retightened and there is a slight amount of freeplay in the brake pedal prior to the push shaft being moved.